-Born November 18, 1981 in Winter Park, Florida, Beyrer relocated to the Hammock, a small community on the state’s east coast.
-He earned a bachelor’s degree in illustration from Ringling College of Art and Design.
+Beyrer attended the Ringling College of Art and Design, earning a bachelor’s degree in illustration.
 Not long after graduating, he gained recognition for his ability to create unique and gripping environments.

-Beyrer is the creator of Natural Expressionism, a style that draws upon traditional techniques, light, conceptual art and nature.
+Beyrer is the creator of a style that draws upon traditional techniques, light, conceptual art and nature.
 His fascination with color and composition result in oil paintings that transform the abstract into reality.

 Borrowing a popular term from Bob Ross, Beyrer says the idea of including wood grain patterns in his work was a “happy accident.”
 While building frames for his art, Beyrer ran out of wood stain.
 He decided to improvise by thinning some oil paint to use in its place.
 When he applied it, he was struck by the visuals created by the wood grain showing through the paint.

 “A light bulb went off,” Beyrer says.
 “I realized I should incorporate the natural wood grain into the painting itself rather than painting over the wood grain.”